-Although, this guide is not quite everything you need to know - it provides good background and ideas to consider, before launching into your new passenger-rides business, which we hope will be useful in assisting you with your business poject-planning.
+Good background and ideas to consider, before launching into your new passenger-rides business, which we hope will be useful in assisting you with your business project-planning

 What do I need for a great passenger-rides business?

 1. Great, proven long-lasting, reliable, hot-air balloon equipment - specially designed for carrying fee-paying passengers and guests.

 2. A beautiful venue, interesting attractions and/or amazing city-landmarks, incredible rural or remote landscapes.